NickHardeman/ofxFFmpegRecorder/README.md

 # Dependencies

-ofxFFmpegRecorder depends only on openFrameworks and nothing else.
+ofxFFmpegRecorder depends openFrameworks; ffmpeg libs for macos and visual studio are included. ffmpeg can be installed via apt on linux.